wwu-mmll/photonai_projects/README.md

 `PhotonaiProject`, run analyses, perform permutation tests, and statistically compare different analyses.

+You can find the in-depth documentation here: https://wwu-mmll.github.io/photonai_projects/

 ## Installation

 Install the package (and PHOTONAI) into your environment: